oscar10-wq/SP500_Regime_detection/presentation/project_methodology_results.md

 ## How the Models Work Together

-- **Correlation and lead-lag methods** screen for descriptive relationships and show near-zero raw correlation between `Fed_Funds_Rate` and regime
+- **EDA / Correlation heatmap** screens for descriptive relationships and shows near-zero raw correlation between `Fed_Funds_Rate` and regime
-- **Conditional Granger causality** tests whether Fed variables add explanatory value after controls; most do not
-- **Event study** checks whether hike-cycle starts coincide with future bear-market onset; they do not
-- **Network analysis** shows `Fed_Funds_Rate` as the least connected node relative to the regime label
 - **Experiment 1** establishes that the contemporaneous Fed rate ranks last or near last in baseline classifiers
 - **Experiment 2** shows that 6–12 month lagged Fed features are more informative than the current rate
 - **Experiment 3** identifies `Fed_Funds_Rate_Delta12M` as the top macro predictor, but macro-only timing is poor